vaughnteegarden/slate/source/includes/_moduleref.md

 The method returns an array of `paymentCard` objects.

 ## Module: Shop

+Shop is an aggregate of Session.

+The Shop module offers methods specific to e-commerce; getting catalogs, products, and creating orders.

 ### Method: getMerchants
 ### Method: getCatalogs
 ### Method: getCatalog